• Skip to primary navigation

 If like me, you are the crafty, creative type – even if you have never thrown anything before, I recommend you skip those cheap Chinese import, pottery wheels that you see all over Amazon.

 Speedball is a long-established US fine art materials company (1899) and their Artista pottery wheel is a quality choice.
-It’s suitable for all skill levels, it’s practical, portable, more affordable than a full-size pottery wheel – and it comes with a two-year warranty.
+It’s suitable for all skill levels, it’s practical, portable, and more affordable than a full-size pottery wheel – and it comes with a two-year warranty.

 You get two free bats with this model.
 Bats are extremely useful tools for removing finished pieces and leaving them to dry undisturbed.
 You’ll find that cheap imports don’t allow for the addition of a bat unless that is, you are prepared to drill your own holes to hold one.